Steve McKerihen

 Steven John McKerihen (born 1957) is a Canadian international lawn bowler.

 Bowls career

 He started bowling at the age of eight in 1965, at the Toronto-Boulevard Club.
 In 2007, he won the silver in the triples and bronze in the fours at the Asia Pacific Bowls Championships in Christchurch, New Zealand.

 He has been selected twice for the triples team by Canada for the Commonwealth Games; at the 2006 Commonwealth Games in Melbourne and the 2010 Commonwealth Games in Delhi.

+McKerihen is the most successful fours skip in Canadian lawn bowls history, with six gold medals as skip in the fours at the Canadian Championships.

 Personal life

 He is a teacher by trade.
 His daughter is Kelly McKerihen.